• Sign In

 *League Age is different than actual age.
 Please see the chart above.

-This is a fun drill-and-repetition-focused program to introduce your child to the game of baseball.
-Teams of 12 will play 6 vs. 6, while the other players take turns rotating to outfield stations with various drills.
+Tee Ball is beginner baseball — the first step of learning the game.
+This is a fun drill-and-repetition-focused program to introduce your child to the basics.
+Teams of no more than 12 will play 6 vs. 6, while the other players take turns rotating to outfield stations with various drills.

 Commitment